TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 - Look for the this.dropItem() method.
 - Change the item specified in the function
+- Or you can change the number of times it loops by changing i & k
 - Restart the server and try it out